 - Preparation as a "scholar of practice," able to translate research and theory into appropriate clinical or educational strategies; - Preparation as a clinical instructor, clinical or educational supervisor, or research assistant/associate - Preparation for study towards the doctoral degree (e.g., Ph.D., Ed.D., D.Ph., or M.D.)

-The program requires at least 60 points of graduate study (see specific requirements below) and takes about two years of full-time study or three to four years of part-time study to complete.
-Students intending to continue study towards the doctoral degree should arrange their Ed.M. program to include core courses required for doctoral specialization.
+The program requires a minimum of 60 points of graduate study and takes about two years of full-time study or three to four years of part-time study to complete.
+The Program has five components: